EPID602: EPID Methods II: Applied Epidemiologic Data Analysis

 - This is a first year course for Online students

-- Winter term(s) for residential students; Fall term(s) for online MPH students; Fall term(s) for online MS students.
+- Fall, Winter term(s) for residential students; Fall term(s) for online MPH students; Fall term(s) for online MS students.

 - 4 credit hour(s) for residential students; 4 credit hour(s) for online MPH students; 4 credit hour(s) for online MS students;